Copper Fire

 The Problem

 When your business moves online, your website stops being a supporting asset and becomes the entire front door.
-Every potential customer who finds you lands there first.
-And if what they find is outdated, hard to navigate, or broken on mobile — they leave.
-Not because they weren’t interested.
-Because the experience told them the organization wasn’t ready.
+Every potential customer lands there first, and if what they find is outdated, hard to navigate, or broken on mobile, they leave, because the experience told them the organization wasn’t ready.
+When the pandemic forced Get Permission Institute to move their in-person courses to virtual webinars, two separate websites, outdated content, and a poor mobile experience created friction exactly when GPI needed to convert visitors into registrants.
+The audience was there.
+The product was ready.
+The website was turning people away.

 The Cost